linfenxuan/TRIP/README.md

 python test_ranking.py -d WN18RR_v4_ind -e trip_wn_v4

 ### Acknowlegement
-We refer to the code of GraIL.
+We refer to the code of GraIL and SNRI.
 Thanks for their contributions.